gprasanthi9/Debug-Squad-Seafile/Project Proposal.md

 #### Security Features in Seafile

 The following are the security features:

-1. **End-to-End Encryption**: Ensures client-side encryption so that even server administrators cannot access the data.

-2. **Two-Factor Authentication (2FA)**: Adds an extra security layer with a one-time code for user authentication.
+1. **Two-Factor Authentication (2FA):** Adds an extra layer of security for user authentication by requiring a second verification step.

-3. **LDAP and SSO Integration**: Allows seamless login using existing university credentials.

-4. **Granular Permission Control**: Fine-tuned access control on a per-user or per-folder basis.
+2. **End-to-End Encryption for File Storage and Transfer:** Protects data by encrypting files before they are uploaded, ensuring secure storage and transfer.
+3. **Fine-Grained Access Controls and Permissions:** Provides detailed control over who can access, modify, or share files.
+4. **SSL/TLS Encryption for All Communications:** Secures data transmissions between users and the server, protecting against eavesdropping and tampering.

-5. **Audit Logging and Monitoring**: Tracks all file actions for security audits and compliance purposes.
+5. **Audit Logging and Activity Monitoring:** Tracks all actions related to file access and modifications, ensuring transparency and accountability.

-6. **Data Backup and Redundancy**: Automated backup to ensure recoverability in case of data loss.

-7. **Secure Sharing Links**: Password-protected, time-limited links for secure external file sharing.

-8. **Server-Side Encryption**: Additional layer of encryption for data stored on the server.

-9. **Ransomware Protection**: Versioning system to recover from ransomware attacks by restoring earlier file versions.

-10. **Compliance and Data Residency**: Controls to ensure compliance with data residency laws for international collaborations.
+6. **Secure Sharing Links with Expiration and Password Protection:** Enhances security for shared files by adding password protection and setting expiration dates.
+7. **Integration with LDAP/Active Directory:** Enables seamless authentication by connecting to existing user directories for centralized access control.

 ## Team Motivation

 Our team selected Seafile for its robust combination of open-source flexibility and strong security features, which align well with the demands of academic and research environments.
 The open-source nature of Seafile allows for customization to meet specific institutional needs, while its emphasis on security addresses the critical requirement of protecting sensitive research data.
 Seafile's scalability was a key factor in our decision, as it can efficiently manage the increasing volumes of data typical in research settings.
 The project's active development community ensures ongoing improvements and support, which is crucial for maintaining a secure and up-to-date system.
 We recognized the potential for significant impact, given Seafile's widespread use in academic institutions.
 Its ability to integrate with existing IT infrastructure in universities makes it a pragmatic choice for real-world implementation.
 This project offers our team the opportunity to gain valuable experience with a production-grade file sharing and collaboration platform, enhancing our skills in relevant technologies and development practices.